 Brew Mart's new premises less than one mile from junction 30 on the M1 Motorway

-A home brew red wine making kit is a type of wine kit produced from the dark-coloured (black) grape varieties.
+Red wine making kits are a type of wine kit produced from the dark coloured (black) grape varieties

 The actual colour of the wine produced ranges with the age of the wine.

 Younger wines tend to be an intense violet colour, whereas a more mature wine can be brick red and older red wines can be brown.
 The actual red colour of the wine comes from the skin of the grapes as the juice from most darker grapes is greenish white.

 A red wine kit can be aged for some time, though this can vary from a few days, in the case of a Beaujolais Nouveau to 18 months or more in top Bordeaux reds.